advocaite/TravX_2013/README.md

 All other things working good. :D :P

-It contains the latest T4 graphics in the root folder but it has to be make by yourself to work(need to edit all templates!!!

 ----------------------------------

 Okay, so this is the Tuen Huang's and Advocaite's Travian clone script Repack.